Newhaven Wildlife Sanctuary is open for Easter from 2 April to 5 April and from 1 May to 30 September 2021.

 Newhaven Sanctuary has a campground which is open to visitors during the cooler winter season each year.
 There are shower and toilet facilities at the camping site, as well as drinking water.
 Please note that the camping sites are unpowered.

+Bookings are essential.
 Camping fees are $10 per person per night (cash payments only, collected on site).

 Some established routes have been changed due to the completion of Stage 1 of the Newhaven Endangered Wildlife Restoration Project.
 Please note that the fenced feral predator-free area is off-limits to visitors.
 Outside of this area, there is nearly 300 kilometres of tour routes to explore.